 It's a handy app that can help bolster your music library on whichever music app you use, without being intrusive.

 A recent update also allows Shazam to be set up as a shortcut in Control Center on iOS 15, which saves you time before the track stops playing.

 For me, managing a wedding is the equivalent of spinning 50 plates while standing on one leg, and reciting the alphabet backward in Spanish.

 And that can lead to moments where you just want to escape the planning and the picking, and the paying, and just play a game instead.

 This is where I decided to revisit some games thanks to Apple Arcade, and I rediscovered Angry Birds.
 It was an ideal pick for alleviating some of the frustration that occurred with some suits in February.

-The game's maker, Rovio has also re-released the original game on iOS (opens in new tab) and Android (opens in new tab), which I promptly downloaded.
+The game's maker, Rovio has also re-released the original game on iOS and Android, which I promptly downloaded.
 Flicking the irate fowl across four worlds on my iPhone 13 Pro turned out to be a great stress reliever while I was on a train to sort out the suits again or deciding on the right type of chairs for the reception.

 Weddings cost money – lots of money.
 If you want to make sure that the location or items you had your heart set on for years can be part of your special day, you're going to hear the word deposit a lot until the big day arrives.

 It's also a great lesson in managing your funds, which is where a feature from Monzo came in handy for us.
 Pots are a way of moving money into sections that can't be used by your debit card.
 They're essentially saving methods without creating a savings account.

 You can lock a pot to stop you from withdrawing any money from it, alongside naming it whatever you wish and setting it with a picture.
 If you want, you can set any transactions to round up the payment to the nearest unit, with the spare change being sent to this pot.